 Impact of COVID‐19 on Cost, Utilization, and Quality among Medicare Beneficiaries

-The COVID‐19 pandemic has had a significant impact on Medicare recipients.
-Recent data, through November 2021, indicates that there were over 6 million COVID‐19 cases among the country’s roughly 64 million Medicare recipients, which equates to nearly 1 COVID-19 case per 10 recipients.
+The COVID‐19 pandemic has had a significant impact on Medicare beneficiaries.
+Recent data, through November 2021, indicate that there were over 6 million COVID‐19 cases among the country’s roughly 64 million Medicare beneficiaries, which equates to nearly one COVID-19 case per 10 beneficiaries.
 Moreover, racial and ethnic disparities in mortality among Medicare beneficiaries widened during the pandemic, as seen among hospitalizations for both COVID-19 and other causes.

 This work is funded by AIR Health’s Data Center Initiative to drive research on key health policy issues.